2022 All-Area Team: First Team playmakers lead squads to successful seasons

 Isaak Fredrickson, Raymond Central, Senior

 Isaak Fredrickson was easily the top receiver in the area in 2022.
-The Raymond Central product amassed nearly 500 more yards than anybody else, which made him a lock for his first All-Area First Team selection.
+The Raymond Central product was able to amass nearly 500 more yards than anybody else, which made him a lock for his first All-Area First Team selection.

 Fredrickson caught 55 balls on the year for 990 yards and 10 touchdowns.
 He had a long grab of 91 yards and 110 receiving yards per game.